ofc-ml-challenge/ofc-ml-challenge-test/README.md

 # ML Challenge — Feature Extraction & Baseline Model

-This repository contains two scripts that take you from raw JSON measurement data to a Kaggle-style submission:
+This repository contains two main scripts that take you from raw JSON measurement data to a Kaggle-style submission:

-1. **Feature extraction** → builds train/test CSVs from JSON
+1. **Feature extraction** &rarr; builds train/test CSVs from JSON
-2. **ML example** → trains a DNN and writes predictions for the test set
+2. **ML example** &rarr; trains a DNN and writes predictions for the test set

+Additionally, **COSMOS_EDFA_Dataset** is under `dataset/`, which provides extra EDFA measurement data.
+These are optional to use, but available if you want to extend training and evaluation.

 ---